Faculty Short Biographies Department of History

 Fred Anderson received his B.A. from Colorado State University in 1971 and his Ph.D. from Harvard in 1981.
 He has taught at Harvard and at the University of Colorado, Boulder, where he is currently Professor of History.
 His publications include Crucible of War: The Seven Years' War and the Fate of Empire in British North America, 1754-1766 (2000) and, with Andrew Cayton, The Dominion of War: Empire and Liberty in North America, 1500-2000 (2005).
-Prof. Anderson is currently serving as the Director of the Arts & Sciences Honors Program.
+Prof. Anderson is currently serving as the History Department's Honors director.
 He can be reached at Fred.Anderson at Colorado.EDU

 Virginia Anderson (Ph.D., Harvard University; Professor)